-The governing body must discuss and reach a consensus on each of the above parameters at the outset of the recruitment.
+The governing body should discuss and reach a consensus on each of the above parameters in a public meeting at the outset of the recruitment.
 This consensus will not only result in a framework for conducting the overall recruitment but also help ensure that the governing body is unified in its approach to the recruitment of a manager.
 After this consensus has been reached, the recruitment can move forward.